SpaceG/spaceg.github.io/_posts/2015-04-12-nginx-set-up-mac-local-web-server.markdown

 If you have problems starting up nginx, a common problem is that the port that nginx is configured to listen to is already in use.
 If you changed the port to <code>80</code>, then this could be an Apache web server or Skype, for instance.

+Should you need to stop nginx, then you can do so with the below command.

+<code>sudo nginx -s stop</code>

 <blockquote>

 </blockquote>